infinitel8p/Security-Cam/WIFI.md

             valid_lft forever preferred_lft forever
         ```
         You should see both `wlan0` and `ap0` interfaces with their respective IP addresses.
-        If you scan for WiFi networks with your phone you should also see the `DevAccessPoint` (or whatever you've called) network.
+        If you scan for WiFi networks with your phone you should also see the `DevAccessPoint` (or whatever you've called it) network.

 10. ### Bridge traffic between AP and Client side
     1.  #### Enbale ip-forwarding: